Curiositz/curiositz/README.md

 <br>

-- 🔭 I’m currently working on [Tic Tac Toe game](https://github.com/marijanasevo/Tic-Tac-Toe-game)
+- 🔭 I’m currently working on a browser extension

-- 📝 I write articles on [webdevlpr.com](webdevlpr.com)
+- 📝 I write articles on [webdevlpr.com](https://webdevlpr.com/)

 - 📫 How to reach me **marijana@webdevlpr.com**